Laboratoria/curriculum/scripts/README.md

 ### build

-The `build` script uses the `curriculum-parser` to analyse both _projects_ and _topics_ and store the resulting JSON files in the `build` directory.
+The `build` script uses the `curriculum-parser` to analyse both _projects_ and _topics_ and store the resulting JSON files in the `dist` directory.

 Options: